Emergency situation

 $hHeight in pixels

-$formatForce format: jpg, png or webp (leave blank for automatic selection)
+$formatForce format: jpg, png, or webp (leave blank for automatic selection)

-$qualityCompression quality 0-100 (typically 80-90 for a good size to quality ratio)
+$qualityCompression quality 0–100 (typically 80–90 for a good balance between size and quality)

 Responsive images with srcset

-Example: Cropped product image with fixed ratio
+Example: Cropped product image with a fixed aspect ratio

 <img src="<{$product->getImage()->getSrc(600, 600, 'box')}>" alt="<{$product->getName()}>">